GitHub029-min/CSE-312-Artificial-Intelligence-Lab-5A/README.md

 ## How to Run the Code
 1. Open the `.py` file in Spyder IDE.
-2. Replace `"Your Full Name Here"` in the function call with your actual full name.
+2. Enter Your Full Name.
 3. Run the script.
 4. View the output in the console.